 - You can forecast the cost of indirect goods and services via a budget holder (a senior manager or director of the business).

 - Often, indirect goods and services are managed by a three-way relationship:

 - Samples of indirect goods and services categories include: marketing services, media & advertising, IT, research and development, travel & entertainment, facilities services, contingent labor, consulting, transportation, capital, and fleet management.

 With indirect goods and services, your goals may vary by group or by project.

-For example, your department’s goal may be to lower costs, while another group may increase budget to reduce time spent on the project.
+For example, your department’s goal may be to lower costs, while another group may increase the budget to reduce time spent on the project.

 Unfortunately, your goals may be harder to achieve because the indirect space sees more “one-time” buys than the direct space, which means there is often no historical spend by which to make a fair comparison.
 Achieving spend management goals in this space may mean focusing more on cost avoidance rather than savings.

 Direct and indirect goods and services are both critical to your business.
-When you have a stronger sense of understanding what they are, how they are different, and how your understanding can be leveraged to achieve your spend management goals, the result is significant contribution to your company’s overall success.
+When you have a stronger sense of understanding what they are, how they are different, and how your understanding can be leveraged to achieve your spend management goals, the result is a significant contribution to your company’s overall success.